indrabasak/indrabasak.github.io/_posts/2025-02-16-from-kiddicraft-to-lego.md

 > "The original decision made by the Christiansens was to make the bricks in the same way as the Kiddicraft brick,
 > but to be designed to look like a Danish brick.
 Some changes became necessary in order to achieve the effect
 > that was required, which included the introduction of sharp edges and flat knobs, and an alteration in the
-> measurements from inches into millimetres to conform to the metric system that was used on the continent."
+> measurements from inches into millimetres to conform to the metric system that was used on the continent.
 >
 > This was based on the evidence of Mr. Godtfred Christiansen, the President of the appellant company, and
-> on that of Mr. Berhnard Bodnia, who was responsible for making the moulds.
+> on that of Mr. Berhnard Bodnia, who was responsible for making the moulds."
 >
-> Interlego A.G v.
+> --- Interlego A.G v.
 Tyco Industries Inc & Ors (Hong Kong) [1988] UKPC 3 (05 May 1988)

 Adrian Lithgow of The Mail noted that Mrs. Oreline Page, the widow of Kiddicraft's inventor, Hilary Page, reminisced about how her husband conceived the idea for the bricks shortly after the onset of World War II.
 Intrigued by children's play, he designed bricks that were subtly different from those of LEGO.
 Although he never fully pursued the concept, the Christiansens in Denmark recognized its potential and implemented key adaptations.
 Tragically, Mr. Hilary Page passed away in 1957, unaware of LEGO's eventual triumph.
-In 1981, LEGO reached an out-of-court settlement of £45,000 with the new owners of Kiddicraft to resolve any remaining rights. [ The Mail, 1981](https://www.newspapers.com/clip/101087/lego-kiddicraft-settle/)
+In 1981, LEGO reached an out-of-court settlement of £45,000 with the new owners of Kiddicraft to resolve any remaining rights. [[ The Mail, 1981](https://www.ornaverum.org/family/waddell-walter-wardlaw/page-lego-ghost.html)]

-{% include carousel.html name="tyco-advertisements" data=site.data.kiddicraft-connection.tyco %}

-> The "butterfly" ad was a print ads which showed a butterfly constructed out of both Lego and Tyco blocks.
-> In large letters on either side of the butterfly appear the words: "Which part is Tyco?
-Which part is Lego?
-> If you can't tell the difference, why pay more?"
-The ad goes on to include inter alia the statements,
-> "Tyco looks like and feels like Lego" and "Tyco works with Lego."
->
-> Tyco Industries, Inc., Plaintiff, v.
-Lego Systems, Inc. and Interlego, A.G.,
->
-> UNITED STATES DISTRICT COURT FOR THE DISTRICT OF NEW JERSEY, August 24, 1987

 <div align="center">
 <iframe width="728" height="410" src="https://www.youtube.com/embed/K0-BtGuyR90" title="80s commercial - Tyco Super Blocks (with Betty White)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>